-- previously arranged for a person to act under registered power of attorney for property and financial affairs - been granted a deputy for property and affairs by the Court of Protection or, if neither of these have been arranged - an appointee for benefits who deals with any income they receive from the Department for Work and Pensions (DWP).
+- previously arranged for a person to act under registered power of attorney for property and financial affairs - been granted a deputy for property and affairs by the Court of Protection or, - an appointee for benefits who deals with any income they receive from the Department for Work and Pensions (DWP).

-We require evidence that a financial representative has authority to act on the person's behalf for any of the above.
+We require evidence that a financial representative has authority to act on the person's behalf.